Panzerschrek/U-00DC-Sprache-site/_posts/2024-09-24-stack-allocations.md

 C99 has a better version of this feature.
 It allows to declare stack arrays with size determined in runtime (so-called variable-length arrays).
 It works similar to manual usage of `alloca` function, but is slightly better.
-C Compiler can free allocated memory for such variable-length array when it goes out of scope.
+C compiler can free allocated memory for such variable-length array when it goes out of scope.
 This allows, for example, to use such arrays in loops, which isn't practical with `alloca`.
 Sadly this feature is still missing in some C compilers, like MSVC.